anas-cherni/CTF-writeups/Securinets Freindly CTF 2k22/README.md

+---
+title: Securinets Friendly CTF 2k22
+date: 2022-10-7
+excerpt: "<p><b>Securinets Friendly CTF </b> is our very first CTF for 2022-2O23 academic year.
+It's meant to be for <b> early beginners without prior knowledge </b> in order to introduce them to the field.
+This CTF was <b> 5 day long </b> and was launched after <b>4 hours Introduction To Cybersecurity training. </b>
+I'am really blessed with the huge amount of satisfaction and feedbacks that we received from the players.
+Kudos to all the author for <b>the 113 creative and well structured challenges.</b></p>"
+---

-# My web Tasks for Freindly CTF 2k22
+# My web Tasks for Securinets Friendly CTF 2k22

 ## Intro
-Securinets Freindly CTF is our very first CTF for 2022-2O23 academic year.
+Securinets Friendly CTF is our very first CTF for 2022-2O23 academic year.
 It's meant to be for early beginners without prior knowledge in order to introduce them to the field.
-This CTF was 5 day long and was launched after 4 hour Introduction To Cybersecurity training.
+This CTF was 5 days long and was launched after 4 hours Introduction To Cybersecurity training.
 I'am really blessed with the huge amount of satisfaction and feedbacks that we received from the players.
-Kudos to all the author for the 113 creative and well structured challenges.
+Kudos to all the authors for the 113 creative and well structured challenges.
 ## Stats

 ![](https://github.com/anas-cherni/CTF-writeups/blob/main/Securinets%20Freindly%20CTF%202k22/assets/stats.png?raw=true)